-- (1) Any Person who conducts an act or action, allows directly or indirectly, acts in concert with, participates, directs, or assists directly or indirectly in the creation of a Violation of this article is subject to a civil penalty.
-A civil penalty may be assessed for the time period from the date the Violation first occurs until the date that the Violation ceases, as verified by the Director. - (2) The maximum civil penalty for each Violation of this article is \$10,000.00 per Day.
-Each Day of Violation shall constitute a separate Violation. - (3) Except in emergencies, as described in subsection 18-83(k), no penalty shall be assessed until the Person alleged to be in Violation has been served written Notice of the Violation as described in subsection 18-83(b).
-Refusal to accept the notice shall not relieve the Violator of the obligation to pay such penalty. - (4) Penalties may be assessed concurrently with a Notice of Violation for any of the following: - (i) Obstructing, hampering or interfering with the Director who is in the process of carrying out official duties under this article; - (ii) A repeated or continuing Violation for which a Notice of Violation was previously served to the Person responsible for the Violation; or - (iii) Willful or intentional Violation of this article. - (5) In determining the amount of a civil penalty, the Director shall consider any relevant aggravating and mitigating factors including, but not limited to the following: - (i) Degree and extent of harm caused by the Violation; - (ii) Whether money was or could have been saved by non-compliance; - (iii) Whether the Violation was committed willfully or intentionally; - (iv) Prior record of the Violator in complying or failing to comply with this article or any other water pollution control ordinance or regulation; - (v) Cost of rectifying the damage; - (vi) Whether the Violator took reasonable measures to comply with this article; - (vii) Knowledge of the requirements by the Violator and/or reasonable opportunity or obligation to obtain such knowledge; - (viii) Whether the Violator voluntarily took reasonable measures to restore any areas damaged by the Violation;

-- (ix) Whether the Violator reported the Violation to the Director or other appropriate authority; and - (x) Technical and economic reasonableness of reducing or eliminating the Violation. - (6) The Director shall determine the amount of the civil penalty, including City administration costs, to be assessed under this section and shall make written demand for payment upon the Person in Violation and shall set forth a description of the Violation for which the penalty was imposed.
-Notice of said civil penalty assessment shall be issued pursuant to subsection 18-83(b)(2) of this article.
-If a Violator does not pay a civil penalty assessed by the Director within 30 days after it is due, or does not request a hearing as provided pursuant to Section 18-84 of this article, the Director may request the City Attorney to institute a civil action to recover the amount of the civil penalty.
+- (1) Any person who violates, or allows to be violated, either directly or indirectly a provision of this Ordinance is subject to a civil penalty.
+A civil penalty may be assessed for the time period from the date the Violation first occurs until the date that the Violation ceases as verified by the Director. - (2) The maximum civil penalty for each Violation of this Ordinance is \$10,000.00 per Day.
+Each Day of Violation shall constitute a separate Violation. - (3) Except in emergencies, as described in Sub-Section 8(k), no penalty shall be assessed until the Violator has been served written notice of the Violation as described in Sub-Section 8(b).
+Refusal to accept the notice shall not relieve the Violator of the obligation to pay such penalty. - (4) Penalties may be assessed concurrently with a notice of Violation for any of the following: - (i) Obstructing, hampering or interfering with the Director who is in the process of carrying out official duties under this Ordinance; - (ii) A repeated or continuing Violation for which a notice of Violation was previously served to the Violator; or - (iii) Willful or intentional Violation. - (5) In determining the amount of civil penalty, the Director shall consider any relevant and aggravating and mitigating factors including, but not limited to the following: - (i) Degree and extent of harm caused by the Violation; - (ii) Whether money was or could have been saved by non-compliance; - (iii) Whether the Violation was committed willfully or intentionally; - (iv) Prior Violations; - (v) Cost of rectifying the damage; - (vi) Whether the Violator took reasonable measures to comply with the Ordinance; - (vii) Knowledge of the requirements by the Violator and/or reasonable opportunity or obligation to obtain such knowledge; - (viii) Whether the Violator voluntarily took reasonable measures to restore any areas damaged by the Violation; - (ix) Whether the Violator reported the Violation to Mecklenburg County or other appropriate authorities; and - (x) Technical and economic reasonableness of reducing or eliminating the Violation. - (6) The Director shall determine the amount of the civil penalty, including administration costs, to be assessed under this Section and shall make written demand for payment upon the Violator.
+Notice of said civil penalty assessment shall be issued pursuant to Sub-Section 8(b)-2.
+If a Violator does not pay an assessed penalty within 30 days after it is due or does not request a hearing pursuant to Section 9 of this Ordinance, the Director may request the County Attorney to institute a civil action to recover the amount of the civil penalty.
 The civil action shall be brought in Mecklenburg County Superior Court or in any other court of competent jurisdiction.
 Such civil actions must be filed within three years of the date the notice of civil penalty assessment was served on the Violator.

-(7) A civil penalty assessment that is not contested is due within 30 days from when the Violator is served with a notice of civil penalty assessment.
-A civil penalty assessment that is contested is due at the conclusion of the administrative and judicial review of the civil penalty assessment.
-(8) Civil penalties collected pursuant to this article, less City administration costs, shall be remitted to the Charlotte-Mecklenburg School System. - (9) In no case shall the maximum civil penalty per day exceed the amount as specified in subsection 18-83(c)(2). - (10) A Violation of this article shall not constitute a misdemeanor or infraction punishable under NCGS § 14-4, but instead shall be subject to the civil penalties fixed by this section.
+- (7) A civil penalty assessment that is not contested is due within 30 days from the date the Violator is served with a notice of the penalty assessment.
+A civil penalty assessment that is unsuccessfully contested is due at the conclusion of the administrative and judicial review. - (8) Civil penalties collected pursuant to this Ordinance, less County administration costs, shall be remitted to the Charlotte-Mecklenburg School System. - (9) In no case shall the maximum civil penalty per Day exceed the amount as specified in Sub-Section 8(c)-2. - (10) A Violation of this Ordinance shall not constitute a misdemeanor or infraction punishable under NCGS § 14-4.